raelga/rael.io/content/home/experience.md

   description = """
   *Accountabilities*

-  * Deployment, configuration and administration of a 1,2TFlops in-house supercomputer and a AWS cloud based cluster for scientific computations.
+  * **Deployment, configuration and administration** of a 1,2TFlops in-house supercomputer and a AWS cloud based cluster for scientific computations.
-  * Responsible for corporate services deployment and administration such as SugarCRM, Wikimedia, Redmine, LDAP or a corporate chat platform.
+  * **Responsible for corporate services7 deployment and administration** such as SugarCRM, Wikimedia, Redmine, LDAP or a corporate chat platform.
-  * Responsible for network infrastructure deployment and administration from DNS, network shares, backups and PostgreSQL / MySQL databases to security protocols, monitoring with Nagios, SSL, firewalls and server hardening.
+  * **Responsible for network infrastructure deployment and administration** from DNS, network shares, backups and PostgreSQL / MySQL databases to security protocols, monitoring with Nagios, SSL, firewalls and server hardening.
-  * Responsible for development services deployment and administration such as Jenkins and Sonar servers for CI, Git and Subversion repositories and Jetty and Tomcat as application servers for Sprint and Play applications.
+  * **Responsible for development services deployment and administration** such as Jenkins and Sonar servers for CI, Git and Subversion repositories and Jetty and Tomcat as application servers for Sprint and Play applications.
-  * Operations in an Agile team using SRCUM for projects and Kanban for IT and bug fixing.
+  * Operations in an **Agile team using SRCUM for projects and Kanban for IT** and bug fixing.
 Programing in Shell/Perl Scripting for operations, Java, HTML and JS for developments and C/GSS/MPI for scientific applications.

   *Selected achivements*